IagoLast/mrmr-datareader/README.md

 ## Explanation

+Since to compute mutual informations between features we dont need to know the value itself we binarize the data using a single byte per feature value instead multiple ascii/utf8 chars leading to small & fast files.

 The access pattern of mRMR to the dataset is by feature in contrast to many other machine learning algorithms in which data is procesed by pattern.